sprainbrains/whisperfish/README.rst

 - [ ] Multi-Device support (links with Signal Desktop)
 - [ ] Encrypted local attachment store
 - [ ] Archiving conversations

+Please search the `issue tracker <https://gitlab.com/rubdos/whisperfish/-/issues>`_ before filing a regression issue from 0.5.
+Feel free to post feature requests for features that were *not* available in 0.6, however!

 -------------------------------------------------------------------------------
 Nightly builds